fkyeeb/H2O/tutorials/tutorial.md

 - Rooted processed trees - `cluster1_rooted_processed.tre`
 - Rooted ortholog trees - `cluster1_ortho1.tre`, `cluster1_ortho2.tre` ...

+> [!TIP]
+> The trees are going to be rooted on the outgroups.
+If your outgroups form a grade, then you should reroot the trees.

 # 2. Gene duplication summary statistics - `h2o map_dupl`
 Now that we have processed all the trees, we can count the gene duplications at each node to support the inference of putative WGDs.
 This command is similar to the [phyparts](https://bitbucket.org/blackrim/phyparts/src/master/) duplication command; the criteria of gene duplication identification may be slightly different.
-The criteria are specified in [`infer_ortho`](#1-orthology-inference---h2o-infer_ortho) detailed steps, as duplication nodes are identified in the previous step. `map_dupl` also provides slightly more detailed results for gene duplication counts as a tsv file.
+The criteria are specified in [`infer_ortho`](#1-orthology-inference---h2o-infer_ortho) detailed steps, as duplication nodes are identified in the previous step.

+For mapping the gene duplications onto the consensus "species" tree, `h2o` is more conservative than  `phyparts`, so the counts might appear to be lower.
+For a gene duplication node A in a homolog tree to match with a node B in the consensus tree, the ingroup tips of the node A have to be the same or a subset of node B; and the outgroup tips of node A in the homolog tree have to be the same or a subset of that of node B in the consensus tree.
+Since `h2o` is more conservative in terms of mapping, you may find a lot of gene duplications are listed as "n/a" in the output `duplication_counts.tsv`, as they are not matched with any node in the consensus tree, potentially due to gene tree conflict or dirty data.

+`map_dupl` also provides slightly more detailed results for gene duplication counts as a TSV file compared to `phyparts`.

 ## 2.1 Input
 This command requires that you have already run `h2o infer_ortho` because all the gene duplication inference for individual homolog trees was done in the `infer_ortho` command. `map_dupl` just summarizes all the information.

-This command requires the *unpruned* `*_rooted_processed.tre` from the previous command and also a rooted summary "species" tree computed from all the orthologs. **It is important to make sure all your tip names match if you have gone through some taxonomic changes throughout the analysis.** We are only mapping gene duplications with *unpruned* homolog trees because *pruned* trees are meant for summary tree inference and not for gene duplication mapping.
+This command requires the *unpruned* `*_rooted_processed.tre` from the previous command and also a rooted consensus "species" tree computed from all the orthologs. **It is important to make sure all your tip names match if you have gone through some taxonomic changes throughout the analysis.** We are only mapping gene duplications with *unpruned* homolog trees because *pruned* trees are meant for consensus tree inference and not for gene duplication mapping.
 If *pruned* homolog trees are used, the gene duplications will be mapped to more nested nodes compared to the correct one.

-I provided a rooted summary tree computed from the *unpruned* full Ericales dataset from Carruthers et al. (2024) in `example_data/`.
-A summary tree made from the subset dataset can be different from the one I provided.
-To compute the summary tree for the example dataset, you can do the following commands, which use two other packages that need to be installed.
+I provided a rooted consensus tree computed from the *unpruned* full Ericales dataset from Carruthers et al. (2024) in `example_data/`.
+A consensus tree made from the subset dataset can be different from the one I provided.
+To compute the consensus tree for the example dataset, you can do the following commands, which use two other packages that need to be installed.

 First, combine all the ortholog trees in one file, one for the *unpruned* trees, one for the *pruned* ones.
 ```console